App Design • User Interface • User Experience

-In preparation for a recent contract position interview, I was asked to create a fake app based on a short brief and a collectible type I chose from a small list.
-LEGO Minifigures were the only collectibles on that list I was familiar with, and with a little more research they seemed like a solid choice.
+In preparation for an interview, I was asked to quickly create a fake app based on a short brief and type of collectible item I chose from a small list.
+Minifigures were my automatic first choice, because who doesn’t like LEGOs?
 Here's what I created.

 Users have Lego Minifigures collections of varying sizes.

 Add new figures they acquire to their collection with ease

 Know how many more figures they need to complete individual series